Three Kilometres to the End of the World: Production

 The film was shot in the Danube Delta, more precisely in the Sfântu Gheorghe branch and the Dunavăț canal, during September and October 2023.

 Ciprian Chiujdea had originally been cast in a small supporting role, but was invited to reaudition for the lead following Pârvu's insistence that Adi needed to be played by an actor who was actually gay in real life.
 As Pârvu himself is not a member of the LGBTQ community, he further worked with Chiujdea to ensure that the events and dialogue in the screenplay were realistic.

 Release

 The film was selected for the Main Competition for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 17 May 2024.
 In April 2024, Goodfellas acquired world sales rights to the film.
-Independența Film was distributed the film in Romania on 11 October 2024.
+Independența Film began distributing the film in Romania on 11 October 2024.

 Reception

 Critical response

 On Metacritic, the film has a weighted average score of 61 out of 100, based on 7 critic reviews indicating "generally favorable" reviews.

 Wendy Ide of Screen Daily wrote that Parvu "is confident enough as a storyteller not to feel the need to show everything.
 Not only do we not see the assault itself, only its aftermath when Adi stumbles home, but Parvu also lets Adi drift out of the frame during the charged nighttime conversation with the tourist.
 It’s a smart device – the film is Adi’s story, of course.
 But it’s also that of his parents (played by Bogdan Dumitrache and Laura Vasiliu), who struggle to see their actual son behind the distorting lens of who and what they believe he should be."